The national immunisation programme for HPV – who's eligible?

 Reviewed by our clinical team

 The human papillomavirus (HPV) is a very common virus.
 There are over 100 different strains of HPV.
 Most of them are harmless and won't cause any problems.
 Some strains cause verrucas, whilst others can cause genital warts.

 Because of the cancer risk associated with high-risk strains of the virus,, the NHS runs a national immunisation programme offering an HPV vaccine.
-This is available for school age girls and boys, and men who have sex with men.
+This is available for girls and boys in schools in the UK, and some men who have sex with men.

 If you’re concerned about HPV and you’d like to learn more about getting the vaccine, read on to find out if you’re eligible for one on the NHS.

 Why do we need a vaccine for HPV?

 We need a vaccine for HPV because certain high-risk strains are known to cause cancers of the cervix, mouth, throat, anus, vagina, vulva, and penis.

 HPV spreads very easily via skin-to-skin contact.
 Genital warts and the high-risk strains can be spread during sex or genital touching.
 Using condoms doesn't offer complete protection.

 There is no cure for any of the HPV strains, but the vaccine can stop you from getting the high-risk strains.